maseev/simon/README.md

 Simon
 =====

-An art gallery application for Simon Stålenhag artworks
+Art gallery application for Simon Stålenhag artworks
 -----------

 How to build